Fohdeesha/lab-docu/README.md

 # Lab-Docu
-Documentation used by FBOM for various network and server gear
+Documentation used by STH & FBOM for various network and server gear

 The raw markdown source in this repo is intended to be built using [MkDocs](http://www.mkdocs.org/) - not displayed on GitHub.